Step 1: Case Review

 Step 4: Keep Us Informed

-Individuals covered by Medicaid should be aware that their eligibility will be reviewed every 12 months.
+Individuals covered by Medicaid should be aware that they will have to complete a renewal every 12 months to have their eligibility redetermined.
 Individuals that experience a change affecting their eligibility within that 12 month period must notify their case worker within 10 days of the change.
+Additional information on the renewal process can be found HERE.